syphar/docs-rs-mcp/README.md

 latest version of axum?"*, *"what methods does `Router` have?"*, *"how do I enable websockets?"* without burning tokens scraping HTML docs.

+This is more or less an experiment I'm using locally to see if it gives me real advantages with agentic coding.
+If it works out, we can think about hosting an extended version of it.

 ## What it gives you

 Twelve tools, all answering specific natural-language questions: